Sarnak's conjecture in quantum computing, cyclotomic unitary group coranks, and Shimura curves

-In both this subsection and~\ref{kitty}, we bound certain class numbers from above.
-This is the key to bounding the genera of the graphs $\gr_{s}$, $\overline{\gr}_s$, $\gr_{s}'$, $\overline{\gr}'_s$ from below.
+In both Section \ref{subsec:bounds-first} and Section \ref{kitty}, we bound certain class numbers from above.
+This is the key to bounding the first Betti numbers of the graphs $\gr_{2^s}$, $\overline{\gr}_{2^s}$, $\gr_{\tts}$, $\overline{\gr}_{\tts}$ from below.
 Specifically, let $L$ be a CM-field which is abelian over $\Q$ with associated Dirichlet characters $\{\chi\}$.
 Let $E$ be the unit group of $L$, $E^+$ the unit group of its totally real subfield $L^+$, $W$ the group of roots of unity in $L$, and $w=w(L)=\#W$.
 Set $Q=Q(L)=[E:WE^+]$; it is always $1$ or $2$.
 We have to bound $h^-(L)$ for certain such fields $L$.
-In every case, we do so by applying the following technique, which we learned from \cite{N}: \begin{enumerate}[\upshape (a)] \item Express $h^{-}$ in terms of a product of generalized Bernoulli numbers $B_{1,\chi}$ \cite[Theorem 4.17]{W}:
+In every case, we do so by applying the following technique, which we learned from \cite{N}: \begin{enumerate}[\upshape (a)] \item Express $h^{-}$ in terms of a product of generalized Bernoulli numbers $B_{1,\chi}$ \cite[Thm.~4.17]{W}:

-with $B_{1,\chi} = \sum_{i=1}^{f_\chi} i\chi(i)/f_\chi$. \item Apply the arithmetic mean/geometric mean inequality to \eqref{classn} to bound from above, cf. \cite[Corollary~2 to Proposition~8.12]{N}.
+with $B_{1,\chi} = \sum_{i=1}^{f_\chi} i\chi(i)/f_\chi$. \item Apply the arithmetic mean/geometric mean inequality to \eqref{classn} to bound from above, cf. \cite[Cor.~2 to Prop.~8.12]{N}.

-\end{enumerate} A result such as \cite[Theorem 4.20]{W} is not sufficient for our purposes because it is not effective.
+\end{enumerate} A result such as \cite[Thm.~4.20]{W} is not sufficient for our purposes because it is not effective.

 These class numbers grow very rapidly.
 They can be estimated from below using \cite[Prop.~11.16]{W}.
 For example, this proposition shows that